tauri-apps/tauri-docs/docs/api/config.md

 Can be any of the following types:

 - `string`: An inline list of CSP sources.
-Same as [`Self::List`], but concatenated with a space separator.
+Same as `List`, but concatenated with a space separator.
 - `string[]`: A list of CSP sources.
 The collection will be concatenated with a space separator for the CSP string.

 <br />